The NISQ Complexity of Collision Finding: Preimage Search

 To prove the lower bound, we first note that the squared norm $\norm{\pc \ket{\phi_t}}^2$ is an upper bound on the success probability of the algorithm after the last query since we can assume that the final output is always in the history register (by making one extra classical query at the end) and hence also in the database.
+We remark that because of the above, our hybrid compressed oracle framework avoids the need of using \cite[Lemma 5]{Zha19c} that is typically needed for proofs in the usual compressed oracle framework.

-To keep track of the progress of the algorithm, we will need more fine-grained control and for this we keep track of the change in the quantities $\norm{\pc \ket{\phi_t}}$ and $\norm{\pqnc \ket{\phi_t}}$ which can be thought of as classical and (purely) quantum progress respectively.
+To keep track of the progress of the algorithm, we will need more fine-grained control and for this we keep track of the change in the quantities $\norm{\pc \ket{\phi_t}}$ and $\norm{\pqnc \ket{\phi_t}}$, which can be thought of as classical and (purely) quantum progress respectively.
 Initially, both quantities are equal to zero.
-Each time the algorithm makes a quantum or classical query, we show that the progress evolves as follows in terms of the quantities defined in \Cref{Def:progIncr}:
+Each time the algorithm makes a quantum ($b = 0$) or classical ($b = 1$) query, we show that the progress evolves as follows in terms of the quantity defined in \Cref{Def:progIncr}: